patrikx3/openwrt-insomnia/README.md

 # Info

-... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM, D-LINK DIR 860L B1 and RPI-3 is already built, but based on the READMEs, you can built a new one easy.
+... and many pre-built packages and firmwares, image builder, Linksys WRT1900ACS/WRT3200ACM/WRT32X is built with extra packages in the firmware, but based on the READMEs, you can built a new one easy.

 Also, a docker container with all the firmwares and packages are in `/build/source/bin` @
 https://hub.docker.com/r/patrikx3/openwrt-insomnia